Either you have work or you have not.

 When you have to say, “Let us do something,” then begins mischief

 My earliest introduction to the word ‘Comrade’ was when I attended a Trade Union meeting with Dad as a little boy.
-(For those wondering if that was my introduction to my ‘communist’ way of thinking, you are wrong.)
+(For those wondering if that was my introduction to ‘communism’, you are wrong.)
 I had no clue about the meeting; Then, many others looked equally clueless about the meeting (as well as trade unions.)
 I can clearly remember two things from that meeting – some talk about BCCI (a bank in middle east that failed around the same time) and the word ‘Comrade.’

 The Comrades marathon was introduced to me by Shahid in late 2009 when he had registered for the 2010 edition of the race.
 While the rules of the game sounded weired, it as interesting to note that the event had survived almost a century.
-I even attempted to join Shahid during his training runs on couple of occasions, and witnessed some of the hardships of training for Comrades – from starting to run at insane morning hours to changing socks, or shirts on the run and getting a cooling shower from one of the gardeners of the palatial minister bungalows on Greenways road.
-It was around this time, I got acquainted with Amit Sheth – through Shahid as the Ambassador of Comrades Marathon in India and also, through Auroville Marathon, in which he and Neepa were running.
+I joined Shahid during his training runs on couple of occasions, and witnessed some of the hardships of training for Comrades – from starting to run at insane morning hours to changing socks and shirts on the run, and getting a cooling shower from one of the gardeners of the palatial minister bungalows on Greenways road.
+It was around this time, I got acquainted with Amit Sheth – through Shahid – as the Ambassador of Comrades Marathon in India and also, through Auroville Marathon, in which he and Neepa were running.